syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 The Syncfusion OCR processor internally uses Tesseract libraries to perform OCR, so please copy the necessary Tessdata and TesseractBinaries folders from the NuGet package folder to the project folder to use the OCR feature.

 ### Prerequisites for Windows
-Provide the TesseractBinaries windows folder path when creating a new OCR processor.
 Please refer to the following code sample for windows.

 {% highlight c# tabtitle="C#" %}

-OCRProcessor processor = new OCRProcessor(@"TesseractBinaries/Windows");
+OCRProcessor processor = new OCRProcessor();

 {% endhighlight %}

-When performing the OCR to recognize different language images, provide the tesseract language data folder path (tessdata).

 {% highlight c# tabtitle="C#" %}

-processor.PerformOCR(lDoc, "tessdata/");
+processor.PerformOCR(lDoc);

 {% endhighlight %}